Erotemic/sm64-random-assets/install_on_steamdeck.rst

 best idea.
 It requires us to disable readonly mode, which may not be safe, then we can install system packages.

+NOTE: THIS DOES NOT WORK YET.
+For something that does:
+See ./dockerfiles/steamdeck_sm64_referenced_assets.Dockerfile

 .. code:: bash

     sudo steamos-readonly disable